Shimoda Park 下田公園

 A park full of hydrangeas and history

-On a hillside near Shimoda city center, Shimoda Park is home to more than a thousand beautiful hydrangea bushes.
+On a hillside near Shimoda city center, Shimoda Park is home to more than three million beautiful hydrangea bushes.

 How to Get There

 Take the bus from Izukyu-Shimoda Station and get off at the Shimoda Aquarium.
 The park is directly behind the aquarium.

 Shimoda Park surrounds the ruins of Ushima Castle